mparno/fenics-web/source/download/windows_details.rst

 Older releases
 **************

-Older versions of the Windows installer are available :ref:`here
+Older versions of the Windows installer are also :ref:`available
 <older_releases>`.